Romantic Italian Holiday – Florence to London

-Special Report: Click here for travel notes by Society owners Owen & Eleanor Hardy, who celebrated their 30th wedding anniversary on the Orient-Express Venice-Paris-London.
+Special Report: View travel notes by Society owners Owen & Eleanor Hardy, who celebrated their 30th wedding anniversary on the Orient-Express Venice-Paris-London.

 Day 1: Florence

-Your private car and driver meet you upon arrival at the Florence airport or rail station, and whisk you to the Villa San Michele (Superior room).
+Your private car and driver meet you upon arrival at the Florence airport or rail station, and whisk you to the Belmond Villa San Michele (Superior room).
 Dating from the 15th century, with a façade attributed to Michelangelo, Villa San Michele must be one of the most romantic places in the world.
 This former monastery, nestled on a hilltop surrounded by trees and terraced gardens, overlooks the city of Florence.
 The Renaissance building is as much a part of Italy’s culture as the country’s greatest cathedrals and galleries.
-For more detail, see the Daily Telegraph’s review here.

 This is a day for enjoying the sublime beauty of your surroundings.
 Stroll in the Italian gardens, filled with lemon trees and roses.
 Relax in the pool overlooking the city.
 And tonight, savor the superb Tuscan cuisine alfresco on the loggia.
 Just sitting at the table, covered in yellow linens and beautiful china and silver, admiring the Duomo below, is breath-taking.
 Or dine indoors at the Cloister, serving Tuscan and Italian specialties.